-The Task Force believes that one intention of the Cures Act is for parties who are accessing, exchanging, or otherwise using information about a patient to provide patient care to be implicated by the regulations.
+The Task Force believes that one intention of the Cures Act is for parties who are accessing, exchanging, or otherwise using information about a patient to provide patient care.
 The definitions of "actors" within the Cures Act do not have clear boundaries so that organizations can understand whether they are one of the four "actors" defined (provider, health information network, health information exchange, or health information technology developer) to understand whether they are implicated by the information blocking provision.